Rittal Blog

 Depending on the scale of the application, an edge data centre could comprise:

-• A rack suite of multiple racks, typically up to 10, with power and cooling
+• A rack suite of multiple racks, typically up to 10.
+(VX IT)

 • Moreover, to safeguard critical components from heat, dust and dirt in industrial environment, it needs to be possible to implement in a self-contained, high-availability room.